About Communication and Innovation

 - Analyzing communication among different communities and interest groups.
 Why and how they may lead to either conflict, or to collaborative problem solving and learning.

 - Building bridges between various communities.
-Such as the life science disciplines and society; government and citizens; the private sector and non-profit organizations.
+Such as the life science disciplines and society; government and citizens; the private sector and non-profit organisations.

-- A wide range of roles for communication professionals.
+- A wide range of roles for communication and innovation professionals.
 Including process management, strategic communication, knowledge brokerage, demand articulation, mediation, persuasion and the facilitation of interdisciplinary communication and collaboration.

 The best way to get to know a place is by getting to know the people.
 Students share their experiences with you about the master's programme and student life in Wageningen on the page Student experiences.